Scam messages have been sent out in the Tax Administration’s name. Read more about scams.

 • The leasing company pays wages to its employees and the amount of pay reaches at least the level that the collective agreement has defined.

 The concept of employee leasing, for purposes of this article, and the work done under an employee-leasing arrangement, require that all the above terms and conditions are satisfied.
-If this is not the case, the payments from the service recipient are treated as the individual worker's wages instead of being treated as fees paid out against the invoice received from the leasing company.
+If this is not the case, the payments from the service recipient are the individual worker's wages instead of fees paid out against the invoice received from the leasing company.
 In this case, the recipient must withhold tax on the wages as usual and also pay the employer’s health insurance contributions on them.

 The applicability of the regulations on employee leasing does not depend on the foreign company’s industry sector.
 Instead, each case is decided separately after an overall assessment, taking account of the criteria listed above.